robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

         };

+You'll see that we've added a special WebComponent named *adminui-topbar-toggler*.

+## Try it Out

 To summarise, [see here](https://github.com/robtweed/qewd-microservices-examples/tree/master/src/windows-iris-crud/stage_15) to confirm what your application's folder layout and files should look like at this stage of this tutorial.